beyzanurakin/crypto-market/README.md

 # Crypto Market

-Web application that shows crypto coins prices an allowed searching
+Web application that shows crypto coins prices and allowed searching

 ## Build with